 - Mughal Influence: In the 16th century, Ranthambore Fort fell into the hands of the Mughal Empire under Emperor Akbar.
 The fort underwent significant renovations and became a symbol of Mughal power in Rajasthan.

 - Jaipur Rule: At the end of the 17th century, the Kachwaha Maharajas of Jaipur retained the fort themselves and became a hunting spot for the rulers.
-When India got its independence in 1947, the fort became part of Independent India.
+When India gained its independence in 1947, the fort became part of Independent India.

 Features of Ranthambore Fort